Pig’s Feet with Ginger in Black Vinegar

-- In a pot of boiling water, blanch your pig’s feet for 4-5 minutes
+- In a pot of boiling water, blanch your pig’s feet for 5-7 mins

 - When ready to eat, scoop out as much ginger-vinegar soup as you’d like to prepare for your portion of pig’s feet (so that you can continue to use, add more or keep your soup base)

 - Put into a smaller clay pot and apply medium heat until boiling.
 Add in blanched pig’s feet and black rice vinegar (to taste).
 The black rice vinegar will help soften the pig’s feet more.
-Add eggs if desired.
+Add hard boiled eggs if desired.